Seattle Children’s Safe Child and Adolescent Network

 - Washington State Department of Children, Youth and Families

-The Department of Children, Youth and Families receives reports on child abuse or neglect, requests for services and information for referrals. - Washington State Mandatory Reporting Law (PDF) (Spanish)
+The Department of Children, Youth and Families receives reports on child abuse or neglect, requests for services and information for referrals. - Mandatory Reporting and Child Abuse Prevention (PDF) (Spanish)

 Provides direct services to children, youth, families and adults affected by sexual assault, traumatic events and adversity.
 Provides education and consultation for health, mental health, and legal professionals. - King County Sexual Assault Resource Center